Window Film Distributors: How Tint Shops Should Choose

 Online Ordering ExperienceSaves time for busy shopsEasy navigation, quick reordering, detailed product pages

 This table looks simple, but it can save you from expensive mistakes.
-Too many shops choose a distributor based on one thing only, usually price.
-That often backfires.
+Too many shops choose a distributor on one factor only, usually price, and that tends to backfire.

 The Cheapest Film Is Rarely the Most Profitable Film